teenachhabra19/SwipeAssignment/README.md

 In this project I used

-Hilt for depedency Injection
+1.Hilt for depedency Injection
-Work Manager for uploading data to Server.
+2.Work Manager for uploading data to Server.
-Room for local caching of data shimmer for showing the loading progress (note : I had delayed responses from server for 1 sec to show shimmer) Picasso to load images splash screen to show branding image at cold start.
+3.Room for local caching of data
+4.shimmer for showing the loading progress (note : I had delayed responses from server for 1 sec to show shimmer) 5.Picasso to load images
+6.splash screen to show branding image at cold start.
-Neatly Documnted Code
+7.Neatly Documnted Code